DanielTockan/Skii/README.md

 - Creating, updating and deleting comments
 - Adding and removing favourite resorts to a user profile

 Before proceeding to the front-end build, all controllers were tested on the back-end using Insomnia.
-This was a paired exercise carried out by Kasjan and myself.
+This was a paired exercise carried out by Kasjan and me.

 Making reference to the "modifyUser" function once again, the following test was carried out to ensure that the user level permissions worked as expected.